obsidiansystems/ledger-app-tezos/README.md

 As mentioned, the only exception to this is self-delegation.
 This will prompt and display the public key hash of the account.
-This will authorize the key for baking on the ledger.
+This will authorize the key for baking on the Ledger.
 This is independent of what the signed self-delegation will then do on the blockchain.
-If you are baking on a new ledger, or have reinstalled the app, you might have to sign a self-delegation to authorize the key on the ledger, even if you are already registered for baking on the block-chain.
+If you are baking on a new Ledger Nano S, or have reinstalled the app, you might have to sign a self-delegation to authorize the key on the Ledger Nano S, even if you are already registered for baking on the block-chain.
 This will also have to be done if you have previously signed this with the wallet app.